-The thermostat is something that is often set up, and then forgotten about.
+The thermostat is something that is often set up and then forgotten about.
 However slowly this could be chewing up far more power than necessary.
 The optimal setting for your thermostat is between 18 and 21 degrees.

 Cold Wash Your Clothes

 Cold washing your clothes will avoid the hot water system having to heat water.
-A cold wash is, for most cases, just as effective as a warm one.
+A cold wash is, in most cases, just as effective as a warm one.
 Minus tacking a few nasty stains.
 By cutting out heating washing, you’ll save a nice cut on your power costs.